divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

 The Control Panel shows a *Last deployment failed* message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open the log.
-The relevant section will be right at the end.
-Any error will be clearly stated,
+The relevant section will be towards the end, so work backwards from the end.
+Any error will be clearly
-possibly at end of a Python traceback.
+stated.

 ..  rst-class:: question